stolostron/cluster-backup-operator/README.md

 <b>Note:</b>

+1. Velero sets a `PartiallyFailed` status for a velero restore resource if the backup restored had no resources.
+This means that a `restore.cluster.open-cluster-management.io` resource could be in `PartiallyFailed` status if any of the `restore.velero.io` resources created did not restore any resources because the corresponding backup was empty.

-1. The `restore.cluster.open-cluster-management.io` resource is executed once.
+2. The `restore.cluster.open-cluster-management.io` resource is executed once.
 After the restore operation is completed, if you want to run another restore operation on the same hub, you have to create a new `restore.cluster.open-cluster-management.io` resource.

-2. Although you can create multiple `restore.cluster.open-cluster-management.io` resources, only one is allowed to be executing at any moment in time.
+3. Although you can create multiple `restore.cluster.open-cluster-management.io` resources, only one is allowed to be executing at any moment in time.

-3. The restore operation allows to restore all 3 backup types created by the backup operation, although you can choose to install only a certain type (only managed clusters or only user credentials or only hub resources).
+4. The restore operation allows to restore all 3 backup types created by the backup operation, although you can choose to install only a certain type (only managed clusters or only user credentials or only hub resources).

 The restore defines 3 required spec properties, defining the restore logic for the 3 type of backed up files.
 - `veleroManagedClustersBackupName` is used to define the restore option for the managed clusters.